 Two Daughters and the Number Twelve

-Today's lesson is taken from Mark chapter 5 and concerns the health and life of two daughters presented in this text.
-One had an issue of blood for twelve years, whom Jesus referred to as "daughter" and the other, Jairus' twelve year old daughter who was initially ill, but had died before they arrived.
+Today's lesson is taken from Mark chapter five and concerns the health and life of two daughters presented in this text.
+One had an issue of blood for twelve years, whom Jesus referred to as "daughter" and the other, Jairus' twelve-year-old daughter who was initially ill, but had died before they arrived.

-We will study the significance and the connection between these two "daughters" as well as take a look at the number twelve as it relates to the entire chapter as well as the one before it.
+We will study the significance and the connection between these two "daughters" as well as take a look at the number twelve as it relates to the entire chapter including the one before it.